The Sinkhorn algorithm, parabolic optimal transport and geometric Monge-Amp\`ere equations: Nearly linear complexity on the torus and the sphere

 using that the quotient involving $Y_{l}^{m}$ is dominated by $Cl$ (and that a given $l$ corresponds to $2l+1$ $m$s).
 Indeed, this is a special case of the the universal $L^{2}-$estimates for an eigenfunction $\Psi_{\lambda}$ of the Laplacian (with eigenvalue $\lambda^{2})$ on a general $n-$dimensional Riemannian manifold \cite{sog}, which gives the growth factor $C\lambda^{n-1}.$ Finally, dominating the Riemann Gaussian sum above with the integral of the function $e^{-ks^{2}}s^{2}$ over $[R,\infty[$ concludes the proof.

 \emph{Step 3: Complexity analysis}

 Using formula \ref{eq:band limited heat kernel on sphere} gives

-$\hat{b}_{l,m}$ is the ``forward discrete spherical Fourier transform'' evaluated at $(l,m).$ Once it has been computed for all $(l,m)$ $a_{i}$ becomes an ``inverse discrete spherical Fourier transform'' (with coefficents $c_{m,l}\hat{b}_{l,m}$ ).
-By separation of variablers, both these transforms can be computed using a total of $O(k^{3})(=O(N^{3/2}))$ arithmetic operations (see the discussion after formula 1.9 in \cite{r-t}). \end{proof} In the special case when the good Quasi-Monte Carlo system is defined by an ``equi-angular'' grid of $O(k^{2})$ points on on $S_{2}$ (in terms of the spherical coordinates $(\varphi,\theta)),$ the arithmetic complexity of each iteration can be reduced to $O(N)(\log N)^{2}$ operations, using a fast discrete spherical Fourier transform \cite{h-r-k-m}.
-Such points indeed determine a good Quasi-Monte Carlo system with explicit weights, as follows from the fact that they define cubature formulas for band-limited functions \cite[Thm 3]{d-h}.
+$\hat{b}_{l,m}$ is the ``forward discrete spherical Fourier transform'' evaluated at $(l,m).$ Once it has been computed for all $(l,m)$ $a_{i}$ becomes an ``inverse discrete spherical Fourier transform'' (with coefficients $c_{m,l}\hat{b}_{l,m}$ ).
+By separation of variables, both these transforms can be computed using a total of $O(k^{3})(=O(N^{3/2}))$ arithmetic operations (see the discussion after formula 1.9 in \cite{r-t}). \end{proof} In the special case when the good Quasi-Monte Carlo system is defined by an ``equi-angular'' colatitude-longitude rule of $N$ weighted points on $S^{2}$ the arithmetic complexity of each iteration can be reduced to $O(N)(\log N)^{2}$ operations, using a fast discrete spherical Fourier transform \cite{h-r-k-m}.